 Counseling, Consulting, and Coaching

 Dr. Klepfer has conducted counseling with adolescents, adults, couples and groups in California and Florida.
 He has employed cognitive, behavioral, psychodynamic, and systems oriented therapeutic modalities.
 His pre-doctoral internship was with the counseling center at the University of California, Santa Barbara.
 Dr. Klepfer’s consulting practice extends to individuals and groups at all levels of the professional spectrum within small, medium, and large organizations.
 His clients have included administrative staff, trustees, executives, and attorneys.
 He has provided mental performance coaching to competitive junior and adult golfers, life coaching to adult clients, and leadership coaching to lawyers.
-Dr. Klepfer has presented on the effect of emotions on investment decision making, the values of visionary leaders, prevention of teacher burnout, enrollment management, and quality process management for national and international conferences.
+Dr. Klepfer has presented on the effect of emotions on investment decision making, prevention of teacher burnout, enrollment management, quality process management, and various leadership topics for national and international conferences.